Where Did Nokia Go Wrong? (And Six Lessons You Can Learn from Them)

 The success of a company is not only dependent on the products or services it offers, but also on the people behind it.
 A great hiring process that focuses on bringing in individuals who can solve existing problems and empowers them to take action is crucial to solidifying a company’s position in the market.

 Another aspect of Nokia’s failing was not having the right people in the right places.
-Its top management lacked the technical ability to compete in the new market, and middle management didn’t have the motivation to make specific issues known.
+Its top management lacked the technical understanding to compete in the new market, and middle management didn’t have the motivation to make specific issues and customer pain points about their services known.

 A company culture based on open communication can solve some of these problems, but it’s not enough for ideas to reach the ears of upper management.
-Management needs to understand those ideas, too.
+Management needs to have an understanding of those ideas, too.

 To solidify your company, you need a great hiring process.
-Focus on people who can solve existing problems, and place them in positions with the power to do something about those problems.
+Focus on people who can solve existing problems, and place them in positions with the power to do something about those problems that create customer churn.

 Conclusion

 The downfall of Nokia serves as a reminder that a long string of bad decisions can lead to failure, even for a once successful company.
 But looking back, none of the company’s mistakes were unavoidable.
-A strong focus on data-driven decision making, thorough analysis and a holistic approach to assessing risks and opportunities can help a company avoid similar pitfalls.
+A strong focus on data-driven decision making, thorough analysis, and a holistic approach to assessing risks and opportunities can help a brand avoid similar pitfalls.

 what now?